Fort Collins, CO

 I support all the diverse family structures and understand the importance of giving you the confidence to write your own postpartum story.
 I look forward to meeting your family in this next beautiful stage of your life!

-Nikki McDaniel (she/her)
+Nikki McDaniel, CLD (she/her)

-Postpartum Doula
+Certified Postpartum Doula (CPD)

 I am Nikki McDaniel, a wife, mom, and postpartum doula in Northern Colorado.
 When I am not supporting a family, I am spending time with mine.
 I have two beautiful kiddos, an amazing highschool sweetheart of a husband, and our sweet fur pup.